SERVERLESS VS SELF-HOSTED 2026: MEDIA STORAGE COSTS COMPARED (S3 VS R2 VS B2)

 Media Storage Decision Framework

-Choose Cloudflare R2 when you need S3 compatibility without egress fees and your team already knows the AWS SDK.
-Choose Backblaze B2 when raw cost is the primary driver and you can leverage the Cloudflare bandwidth alliance for free egress.
-Choose self-hosted MinIO when you have compliance requirements, need multi-TB scale, or want to avoid vendor dependency entirely.
+Choose Cloudflare R2 — Cloudflare’s object storage with free egress — when you need S3 compatibility without data transfer costs and your team already knows the AWS SDK.
+Choose Backblaze B2 — the budget object storage provider — when raw cost is the primary driver and you can leverage the Cloudflare bandwidth alliance for free egress.
+Choose self-hosted MinIO — open-source S3-compatible storage — when you have compliance requirements, need multi-TB scale, or want to avoid vendor dependency entirely.

 Performance: When Speed Actually Matters